 Physical therapy management of individuals with spinal cord injury, Guillain-Barre Syndrome, and Amyotrophic Lateral Sclerosis resulting in impairments, functional limitations, and disabilities.
 Emphasizes application and integration of theoretical constructs, evidenced-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.

-Capstone experience assessing critical thinking and clinical application of previously learned content supporting neurologic physical therapy practice.
+Continues development of critical thinking and refinement of previously learned neurologic patient management skills, and introduces new content supporting neurologic physical therapy practice.

 PHTH 505.
 Integrated Clinical Experience.
 1 Unit.